The Psychology of Consumer Behavior: Understanding Buying habits

 • Product Quality: Consumer perception strongly stays on product quality, whereas poor-quality products lead to a negative perception.
 On the other hand, good-quality products have a positive perception of buying the product.

-Many other influencing factors can make an impact on consumer perception and their purchasing decisions.
+Many other influencing factors make an impact on consumer perception and their purchasing decisions.
 For example, attractive packaging, benefits of the product, and many others that businesses should have an eye on in product marketing

 Emotional Appeal and Consumer Behavior